-In automotive aesthetics, recent works have relied on para-

-metric templates to study shape variation (e.g. sedan, hatchback, SUV, etc.) and synthesis.
+In automotive shape studies, recent works have relied on parametric templates to study shape variation (e.g. sedan, hatchback, SUV, etc.) and synthesis.
 Lai et al. [8] identified parameters that impact specific attributes, Orsborn et al. [9] focused on aesthetic preferences, Reid et al. [10] studied the perceived environmental friendliness, and later studied [11] the trade-offs using aerodynamic analyses.
 These studies have shown that a mapping from consumer emotions to a parametric model can be learned through user surveys.
-However, these approaches require a template geometry to be manually created, resulting in a limited space of shape variations spanned by the fixed topology model.
-Additionally, the 2D orthographic views often cause perceptually relevant voluminous features to be eliminated during consumer assessments.
+We build on these works to study consumer's judgment of shape using 3D geometric information.

 Form language studies: Previous studies proposed methods to identify and reuse form languages from existing designs.
 In one group of studies, Chen and Owen [17] developed a generative system that can produce block-based structures with stylized transitions between the blocks.
 Chan [18] attempted to quantify style by comparing the similarities between repeating geometric features, then studied architectural structures [19] to embed artistic preferences within a form language.
-These studies are tailored toward repetitive geometric features, and hence may not be readily extendable non-repetetive aesthetic features.

-Prats et al. [20] studied visual perception mechanisms from

-2D drawings to identify a set of generative design rules similar to shape grammars [21, 22].
-Karjalainen [23] studied car models for symbolic design cues that establish brand identity.
-Similarly, Cheutet et al. [24] identified G1 continuities as part of a commonly utilized form of stylization, and developed a computer aided design tool to semi-automatically apply such geometric rules.
-While powerful in their particular domains, these studies similarly rely on a manual identification of the perceptually salient design constructs.
-Moreover, since they are tailored for a limited set of geometric features and rules, such approaches do not generalize to form languages that originate from a product's overall shape, proportions, particular dimensions and geometric configurations.

-Giannini and Monti [25, 26] aim to determine a relationship between geometric curve characteristics and resulting consumer emotions.
-Subsequent studies [27, 28] demonstrated the utility with a computer-aided modeling system that allows the control of geometric curves through semantically labelled attributes.
-While forming a promising map between emotion and geometry, these individual curve-based methods do not allow the detection of aesthetically relevant elements that appear through the synthesis of volumetric bulk features.
+Prats et al. [20] studied visual perception mechanisms from 2D drawings to identify a set of generative design rules.
+Similarly, Cheutet et al. [21] identified G1 continuities as part of a commonly utilized form of stylization, and developed a computer aided design tool to semi-automatically apply such geometric rules.
+Giannini and Monti [22, 23] aim to determine a relationship between geometric curve characteristics and resulting consumer assessments.
+Subsequent studies [24,25] demonstrated the utility with a computer-aided modeling system that allows the control of geometric curves through semantically labeled attributes.